pinterest/ktlint/README.md

 ## Legal

-This project is not affiliated with or endorsed by the Jetbrains.
+This project is not affiliated with or endorsed by the JetBrains.
 All code, unless specified otherwise, is licensed under the [MIT](https://opensource.org/licenses/MIT) license.
 Copyright (c) 2019 Pinterest, Inc.
 Copyright (c) 2016-2019 Stanley Shyiko.